 Legionella bacteria are known to infect amoebae and protozoa, which live in the biofilm.
 Legionella strains that multiply in protozoa have been shown to be more virulent, possibly due to increased bacterial numbers.
 The ability to proliferate within these hosts provides Legionella with protection from environmental conditions, such as hot water and allows it to resist water treatment with chlorine, biocides and other disinfectants.

-Action in preventing Legionnaires’ Disease is being fueled by regulations in the healthcare industry, with hospitals facing federal and state payment penalties for high rates of infection.
+Action in Legionnaires’ prevention is being fueled by regulations in the healthcare industry, with hospitals facing federal and state payment penalties for high rates of infection.
 It is also driven by the high costs of litigation and business disruption following an outbreak.

 Change is in the air … and water

-The standard, which is still in the draft revision stage, suggests uniform practices for risk assessment and management.
-It covers potable water systems, cooling towers, evaporative condensers, whirlpool spas, decorative fountains and other water features, aerosol-generating air coolers, humidifiers and washers.
+The standard, recommends uniform practices for managing Legionella and the prevention of Legionellosis.
+It covers the bacteria that cause Legionnaires’ in the water supply, including potable water systems, cooling towers, evaporative condensers, whirlpool spas, decorative fountains and other water features, aerosol-generating air coolers, humidifiers and washers.

 In addition to most healthcare facilities, it may apply to buildings with: